Gioant/odin-landingPage/README.md

 # odin-landingPage

-Landing Page Project for the The odin project
+Simple Landing Page Project Using Html,Css (No frameworks)

-Update: Added Custom Content
+Note: Use a desktop computer for optimal viewing experience

+Update: replaced placeholders with custom content